 Changelog.

 • May 2026: Initial 2026 prom ranking published.
 Tracking data covers the full May-and-June 2025 NYC prom season, multi-borough pickup logs across the Upper West Side, Park Slope, Astoria, Riverdale, and the Westchester corridor, photo-stop routing audits at the DUMBO waterfront, Bow Bridge in Central Park, and the Top of the Rock plaza, late-night family-residence drop logs across three boroughs, sober-driver and pre-shift screening protocol audits at every operator on the list, and operator multi-pickup-product audits against the NYC TLC, the NYC DOT photo-stop curbside rules, the NHTSA passenger-vehicle safety framework, and the National Limousine Association operator best-practices guidelines.
-Detailed Drivers leads on the $175/hour published Sprinter rate, contractual no-surge posture, SoHo dispatch density at 24 Mercer Street, and the documented parent-update protocol.
-NYC Sprinter Van and NYC Luxury Sprinter populate ranks 2 and 3 to cover the dedicated prom platform and premium-cabin tiers.
-M&V Limousines and Royal Limo NY anchor the independent Long Island and value-tier positions at #8 and #9.
+NYC Party Bus Limo leads as the dedicated prom-and-party-night group specialist on true full-size party-bus plus Sprinter group inventory, flat-rate no-surge GROUP pricing, and a written parent-update protocol.
+Detailed Drivers follows as a close #2 on its chauffeured $200/hour published Sprinter rate, contractual no-surge posture, SoHo dispatch density at 24 Mercer Street, and TLC-licensed, background-checked, drug-tested, PAX-certified chauffeurs.
+NYC Luxury Sprinter and NYC Sprinter Van populate the premium-cabin and Sprinter-platform tiers, and Carmel and Dial 7 anchor the established citywide car-service positions at #8 and #9.

 Frequently Asked Questions